ReasoningRank: Teaching Student Models to Rank through Reasoning-Based Knowledge Distillation: Experiments

 Adding different reasoning prompts to the LLMs enhances their performance across various datasets.
-For instance, GPT-4 with comparison and explicit reasoning outperforms its baseline (without reasoning) on DL19 by \textbf{2.10\%}.
-Similar trends are observed with Claude and Gemini, indicating that incorporating reasoning prompts in different LLMs is beneficial.

-To confirm the statistical significance of the improvements, we conducted paired t-tests comparing models with reasoning prompts to their respective baselines.
-The results, indicated by $^{*}$ and $^{\dagger}$ in Table~\ref{tab:ndcg5_teachers}, show that the enhancements are significant, with p-values less than \textbf{0.05}.
+For instance, GPT-4 with comparison and direct relevance reasoning outperforms its baseline (without reasoning) on DL19 by \textbf{2.1\%}.
+Similar trends are observesd with Claude and Gemini, indicating that incorporating reasoning prompts in different LLMs is beneficial.
+To confirm the statistical significance of the improvements, we conduct paired t-tests comparing models with reasoning prompts to their respective baselines.
 Given GPT-4's overall solid performance and the boost from reasoning prompts, we select it as the teacher model to distill its enhanced reasoning abilities into our student models.

-\subsection{Student Models}
+\subsubsection{Student models}